SFB1252/talks/agenda/summer-2025-schedule.md

-# Research Data & Methods - Summer Semester 2025 Schedule
+# Research Data & Methods - Summer Semester 2025 Schedule (ARCHIVED)

+**⚠️ This workshop series has been completed.
+For current workshops, see [Winter 2025-26 Schedule](winter-2025-26-schedule.md)**

 **Series Information:**
 - **When:** Every second Wednesday, 14:00 - 15:30